allenhwkim/angularjs-google-maps/README.md

 FAQ
 ----
-## Grey area in Google maps
+## Grey area in Google Maps

-The usual reason why this is happening is that the size of the map is changed after the map has been initialized.
-If you for some reason change the size of the div, you need to trigger the "resize" event and possible reCenter the map.
+The usual reason why this happens is that the size of the map is changed after the map has been initialized.
+If you for some reason change the size of the div, you need to trigger the "resize" event and possible recenter the map.

      var center = map.getCenter();
      google.maps.event.trigger(map, "resize");